BuilderIO/builder/README.md

 <Route path="/something" render={() => <BuilderComponent model="page" />}>
 ```

-Create a new page with url "/somethign" in Builder and change the preview URL (top right corner of editor window) to your-dev-url:port/something and edit!
+Create a new page with url "/somethign" in Builder and change the [preview URL](https://cdn.builder.io/api/v1/image/assets%2FYJIGb4i01jvw0SRdL5Bt%2F4670438a077f497d8a486f890201ae85) to localhost:port/something (e.g. localhost:8888/something if your dev server is on port 8888) and edit!

 ### Using your components